alexman37/alexman37/README.md

 - [A comprehensive data analysis of 4th Downs in the NFL.](https://aack37.github.io/aack37/)
 - [Maps I completed for the EPA.](https://docs.google.com/document/d/1vDQ4hmy-gXlUUO1SJuB9jJpgcCy3GO-X/edit) I like maps.
 Very much.

+#### P.S. - My Git History
+Please don't hold my lackluster Git history against me.
+I make most of my commits from the Github desktop app which is logged into a different account (https://github.com/aack37/aack37) which also doesn't seem to track commits?
+Git truly is a mystery.
+If you want a better idea of how much work I do check out Wordwalker's git history or one of my other projects.

+## Contact
 Thanks for getting this far!
 Message me any time at:

 Personal email: alexackler@gmail.com